 So, what’s the solution?

-Digital Marketing for IT Companies isn’t Easy
+Marketing MSP Strategies for IT Companies are not Easy

-You will have likely come across many blog posts about IT industry trends that outline the barebone essentials of a digital marketing strategy; “do some search engine optimization (SEO), write a few blog posts, use the social media, etc.”
+You will have likely come across many blog posts about IT industry marketing trends that outline the barebone essentials of a digital marketing strategy; “do some search engine optimization (SEO), write a few blog posts, use the social media, etc.”

 This is NOT one of those blog posts.